Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 To create a production build, run the command npm run build from the root of your project.
 The output in the terminal should look something like this:

 Ignore the comments about using serve to deploy your application (i.e. npm install -g serve and serve -s build).
-In the next step, you'll create a simple Express application to server your React application.
+In the next step, you’ll create a simple Express application to server your React application.

 Serving a React application using Express
 =========================================